THE CACTUS MAN

 A humble little plant from the Great Plains and foothills of the Rocky Mountains.
 Small plants that occasionally clump.
 Greenish-gold flowers at the base of the plant in May and June that smell like lemon cake!!
 Dry fruits.
 4" high by 6" wide.
 Hardy to zone 3.
 Great in rock gardens and troughs.
 Sold in 2.5" pot

 A compact Colorado form with scarlet flowers.
 Spination varies.
 4 inches high by several feet wide.
 Thrives to zone 4.
 Sold in 2.5 inch pot.

 A rare subspecies of viridiflorus and sometimes grouped under chloranthus.
-Spines are bright gold and flowers are yellow to gold accompanied by caramel stripes at times.
+Spines are bright gold and flowers are yellow to gold-green accompanied by caramel stripes at times.
 Dry fruits.
-4"H x 6"W. Hardy to zone 3.
+4"H x 6"W. Hardy to zone 4.
 Great in rock gardens and troughs.
 Limited availability!
 NEW !
 This can be grown as a windowsill houseplant also!

 Wow!
 When we first saw this TRULY SPINELESS tree cholla from fellow cactiphile Horst Kuentzler we couldn't believe it!
 Not even one glochid!
 It grows a few spines on the basal woody stems over time.
 The bright pink flowers in July crown the naked, sturdy stems.
 5-6 feet high x 6 feet wide.
 Zone 5, full sun.
 Sold in a 3.5" pot.

-The diminutive Dollhouse Yucca is the sweetheart of the Mountain West!
+Harriman's Yucca is a compact yucca from the Mountain West!
 Genetics from Western Colorado and SE Utah.
-Full sun and heat loving.
-Only 6"H X 8"W!
-Creamy-greenish white bell-shaped flowers in June.
+Full sun and heat-loving.
+10"H X 18"W Creamy-greenish white bell-shaped flowers in June on 20" stems.
 This is a very hardy Yucca.
 Zone 4.

 We cannot currently ship outside of the United States.
 Sorry for the inconvenience!